bitflags/bitflags/spec.md

 Get a flags value with the bits for a defined flag with the given name set.

-If there is a flag defined with `name` this function will return `Some`, otherwise it will return `None`.
+If `name` is non-empty and there is a flag defined with `name` this function will return `Some`, otherwise it will return `None`.
 Names are case-sensitive.

+Unnamed flags won't be produced through this method.

 ### `fn empty`